Malvineous/behringerctl/doc/behringer-deq2496.md

 screen before any firmware blocks are sent, and `test` is written to the screen after the 10th block has been sent.
 Here, a block is defined as a single SysEx message writing a 256-byte block of data.

+## MIDI interface

+### SysEx

+The official Behringer document is mostly correct, although it's for the DEQ2496v1 rather than v2.

+SysEx event 0x62 is undocumented, and its purpose is currently unknown.